santina/STAT-545/README.md

 So far I really like the fact that here in UBC I'm getting paid to learn whatever I want.
 I enjoy dedicating full time in simpy just __learn__.
 Learning this programming language, trying this code, reading up on things, etc.

 Bioinformatics would allow me to combine the knowledge of biology and comp sci together.
-I'm super interested in getting to know data analysis and discover things from data.
+I'm super interested in becoming better at data analysis.
 Can't wait to see what I can accomplish in these two years!

 ---